safl/chplforpyp-docs/docs/source/basics.rst

 Getting Started
 ===============

-As a Python user you are accustomed to running and having Python readily available on almost every machine you use.
+As a Python user, you are accustomed to running and having Python readily available on almost every machine you use.
 Chapel is equivalently portable (and more so).
-However, since Chapel is an emerging technology it is not quite part of the standard software stack that comes bundled with your operating system.
+However, since Chapel is an emerging technology, it is not quite part of the standard software stack that comes bundled with your operating system.
 You therefore need to go ahead and download and install Chapel on your system.

-If you are on using a popular Linux-based operating system you will most likely be successful by running these commands:
+If you are using a popular Linux-based operating system you will most likely be successful by running these commands:

 .. code-block:: bash